-Cadets are an important part of the history of Christ’s College Finchley.
-Our present unit has been at CCF for over 100 years.
-Not only that, we are one of the only cadet units in the entire country to hold our own regimental colours, presented in 1952.
+The Combined Cadet Force is an important part of the history of Christ’s College Finchley.
+Our present unit has been at CCF for over 100 years and we remain one of the few cadet units in the country to hold our own regimental colours.

-In cadets, there is a set curriculum, just like in school.
-Cadets learn how to safely use various weapons including the L98A2 General Purpose Cadet Rifle and the Light Support Weapon (LSW) as well as history of the unit and army drill.
+In cadets, there is a set curriculum – just like in school.
+Cadets learn how to safely use various weapons including the L98A2 Cadet General Purpose Rifle and the Light Support Weapon (LSW) as well as history of the unit and army drill.
+Much of this training is put into practice when we go on our regular camps away from the school location.

-The special part of cadets however is that this curriculum is delivered to students who join by other cadets in the school, thereby developing key leadership and team qualities that universities and employers look for.
-This also means there is opportunity for promotion and there is a strict hierarchy.
+The basic principle of cadets is that this curriculum is delivered by senior cadets in the school, thereby developing the key leadership and team qualities that universities and employers look for.
+This also means there is opportunity for promotion through the various ranks, gaining increased seniority and responsibility.

 Cadets is open to anyone at Christ’s College Finchley who is in Year 8 upward, so come along to the cadet hut (next to the year 10 playground) on a Friday evening 6pm – 8:30pm if you are interested.

-Hello my name Sergeant Harvey and I am a cadet at Christ’s College Finchley combined cadet force, for which I have been for five years.
-I am now in year 11 and over these unforgettable five years at cadets I have been fortunate enough to have been able to experience lots of different activities, learn a whole range of skills, make lifelong friends and even go abroad.
+Hello my name Sergeant Harvey and I am a cadet at Christ’s College Finchley combined cadet force.
+I am now in year 12 and over the last five years at cadets I have been fortunate enough to have been able to experience lots of different activities, learn a whole range of skills, make lifelong friends and even go abroad.
 All this and it has still not interrupted my school career.

 The cadet curriculum has taught me a whole range of skills that I can use not only at cadets but in day to day life.
 I started off learning drill and fieldcraft at first, how to look after myself and others in the field.
 As my cadets career progressed I started learning much more technical lessons, such as first aid, signals (using radios), map and compass and method of instruction.
 Therefore as I went on to these topics lessons became a lot harder, although this made everything more enjoyable and fulfilling